Loading...

 Aavailable in HTMLA Systematic Method to Explore Radio Frequency Non-Thermal Effect on the Growth of Saccharomyces cerevisiae1 MHz, 3.16 MHz, 10 MHz - (SAR 0.0024 W/kg)Commentary icon2021-(1)Duye Ye, Gabriel Cutter, Tom Caldwell, Sarah Harcum, Pingshan Wang

-Favailable in PDF, HTML and EpubSafety and Efficacy of amplitude-modulated radiofrequency electromagnetic fields in advanced hepatocellular carcinoma27.12 MHz (0.1 Hz to 150 KHz modulated, tumor specific) - (SAR 0.001 W/kg (body))Commentary icon2021-(13)Arthur W. Blackstock, Al B. Benson, Masatoshi Kudo, Hugo Jimenez, Preeya F. Achari, Callum McGrath, Volker Kirchner, Lynne I. Wagner, Nathaniel S. O’Connell, Kathy Walker, Valerie K. Pasche, Ralph D’Agostino Jr., Alexandre Barbault, Boris Pasche
+Favailable in PDF, HTML and EpubSafety and Efficacy of amplitude-modulated radiofrequency electromagnetic fields in advanced hepatocellular carcinoma27.12 MHz (0.1 Hz - 150 KHz modulated, tumor specific) - (SAR 0.001 W/kg (body))Commentary icon2021-(13)Arthur W. Blackstock, Al B. Benson, Masatoshi Kudo, Hugo Jimenez, Preeya F. Achari, Callum McGrath, Volker Kirchner, Lynne I. Wagner, Nathaniel S. O’Connell, Kathy Walker, Valerie K. Pasche, Ralph D’Agostino Jr., Alexandre Barbault, Boris Pasche

 Favailable in PDF and HTMLNon-thermal membrane effects of electromagnetic fields and therapeutic applications in oncology-Commentary icon2021-(17)Peter Wust, Ulrike Stein, Pirus Ghadjar